Pant/nextcloudpi-readthedocs/Development-environment.md

 docker-compose -f docker-compose-ncpdev.yml up
 ```

-You can now access the interface at `https://localhost:4443`.
+We can now access the interface at `https://localhost:4443`.

 We can start working in the folder `ncp-web` from the repo and refresh the browser to see the changes live.